China confident it can clinch US trade pact, Trump demands 'real deal'

 Global financial markets tumbled on Tuesday as doubts over what could realistically be accomplished in the tight negotiating window added to concerns about fading global growth.

-The benchmark Shanghai stock index slipped 0.2 percent by midday on Wednesday.
+The benchmark Shanghai stock index closed down 0.6 per cent on Wednesday.

 "Despite a temporary de-escalation of hostilities following the G-20 summit, the relationship between the U.S. and China will remain contentious," Moody's Investors Service in a report.